-- 64. While it is important that material weight is placed on non-financial performance, CPS 511 also requires entities to go beyond this in cases of adverse risk and conduct outcomes. - 65.
+- 70. While it is important that material weight is placed on non-financial performance, CPS 511 also requires entities to go beyond this in cases of significant adverse risk and conduct outcomes. - 71.
 Under CPS 511, all entities are required to have in place appropriate in-period adjustments, malus and clawback arrangements, to ensure that there are consequences for serious risk issues or misconduct, including those that may emerge several years after the event.
-To provide the legal basis for action, these design features would be built into relevant employment contracts. - 66.
-Where a downward risk-adjustment to variable remuneration has been applied, it would be inconsistent with prudent practice to make offsetting increases in remuneration, such as higher fixed pay or non-salary benefits.
+To provide the legal basis for action, these design features would be built into relevant contracts and policy. - 72.
+Where a downward adjustment to variable remuneration has been applied, it would be inconsistent with prudent practice to make offsetting increases in remuneration, such as higher fixed pay or non-salary benefits.